 /Applications/FontForge.app/Contents/MacOS/FontForge -lang=ff -c 'Open($1); Generate($2)' my-font.ttf my-font.svg

-A poster featuring the phonetic transcription of the word theater in the International Phonetic Alphabet (IPA).
+A poster featuring the phonetic transcription of "semantics" in the International Phonetic Alphabet (IPA).

 A collection of quotes about typography.